 - your full address and a phone number in case we need to contact you for additional information or to respond to your report

 - where your bin stands to be emptied, for example kerbside at your property, or in a specific collection point along with other peoples bins

 - time and day the bin was put out for emptying

 - have other same-colour bins been emptied in your road?

-We will return to empty black or garden bins if reported in accordance with the above guidance.
+We will return to empty black or brown bins if reported in accordance with the above guidance.

 If your bin is put out for collection containing wrong items, it will not be emptied.
 This is to prevent the whole vehicle load being contaminated, which may result in it being rejected for recycling.

 Our crews regularly check the recycling bins to make sure they are free from non-recyclable items before they empty it.
 If the bin contains wrong items, it will not be emptied and the crew will leave a sticker on the bin informing you of the incorrect items.
 Residents must remove the wrong items and dispose of them correctly.
 We will then be able to empty your bin on the next scheduled collection date.

 We do not return to empty bins that have been reported as contaminated.
 If this means you cannot wait until your next scheduled collection, you will need to take waste to your local household waste recycling centre.

 If you are unsure what goes into your blue recycling bin, please check our Together we can get our recycling right leaflet.